-With the UK recently experiencing it’s coldest winter for 25 years and rare snowfall in London, it’s so easy to cop out of your weekly exercise routine and snuggle up on the sofa with a packet of jam doughnuts and some hot cocoa, but below are five reasons why you should try to maintain your exercise routine in the natural environment (just remember to wrap up warm and obey Covid 19 guidelines.)
+With the UK in lockdown it’s so easy to cop out of your weekly exercise routine and wait till the gyms open, but below are five reasons why you should try to maintain your exercise routine in the natural environment (just remember to follow Covid 19 guidelines.)

 If you didn’t believe in the interdependency of our health and the natural environment before, you will soon

 1. Trees release a chemical which induces feelings of well-being

 If you are exercising in a park or woodlands, you’ll feel the benefit of being in the proximity of trees.
 Research shows that evergreen trees release anxiety-reducing chemicals called phytoncides which boost well-being, and lower blood pressure.
 This natural aroma is emitted to protect plants and trees from predators but can also lift you out of your gloom and rut.
 If pandemic cabin fever has got you down, remember you are allowed out for exercise for limited periods and that time is best spent surrounded by trees and greenery.